-Braidburn Valley Park Tea in the Park Fun Day

-Saturday, 7th September 2013 from 14:00 - 16:30

-featuring

-Transgression Park stunt cyclists display team with cycle skills area, as well as Face Painting, Raft Building, two Bouncy Castles, Ceilidh Band, Beat the Goalie, Fire engine, Quizzes, bar, cafe and home baking.
+Braidburn Valley Park Tea in the Park Fun Day Saturday, 7th September 2013 from 14:00 - 16:30 featuring Transgression Park stunt cyclists display team with cycle skills area, Magic Max- Magician and balloon modeller, Morningside Pipe Band, as well as Face Painting, Raft Building, two Bouncy Castles, Ceilidh Band, Beat the Goalie, Fire engine, Quizzes, bar, cafe and home baking.
+As usual the highlight at the end of the day will be the World Famous Duck Race.